Most parents choose to send their children to school to be educated, but you are legally entitled to educate your child at home.

 The Education and Skills Act (2008) places a duty on all young people to participate in education or training until their 18th birthday.
 From summer 2013 young people were required to continue in education or training until the end of the academic year in which they turn 17.
 From 2015, they are required to continue in education or training until their 18th birthday.

 The DfE has accepted elective home education as one way for young people to comply with this legal duty, i.e. home education can continue after the end of compulsory school age.
-Please see appendix 1 for further information about support available to 14-16 year olds in Oxfordshire looking for work, training and education courses.
+Please see the link below for further information about support available to 14-16 year olds in Oxfordshire looking for work, training and education courses. http://oxme.info/cms/learn/learning-home

 How do I go about it?

 If your child is registered at a school you must first inform the Headteacher, in writing, who will de-register your child from that school.
+It is highly likely that the Head Teacher will want to meet with you before removing your child from roll to better understand your reasons for taking this decision and seeking to address and worries you have had about school to prompt this decision.
+An Oxfordshire County Council Officer may also be invited to meet with you to ensure you are making this decision for positive reasons and are able to meet the great demands of elective home education.
 If your child has never been to school or you are new to the area you don't have to inform the Local Authority.
-However, we believe you would find it valuable to register your child with us to receive the support the Local Authority has to offer its home education community (please see below).
+However, we believe you would find it valuable to register your child with us to receive information the Local Authority has to offer its home education community (please see below).

-What if my child has a statement of special educational needs/education, health and care (EHC) plan?
+What if my child has an Education, Health and Care (EHC) Plan?

 You are within your rights to educate a child with special educational needs otherwise than at school.
-The Special Educational Needs Team will continue to coordinate an annual review for each child with a statement of special educational needs/EHC plan.
-For children who are registered at a special school and have a Statement of Special Educational Needs/EHC plan the situation is different: consent from the Local authority must be sought before removing your child from school to home educate.
-The Education (Pupil Registration) Regulations g (2) 1996 state:
+The Special Educational Needs Team will continue to coordinate an annual review for each child with an EHC plan.
+For children who are registered at a Special School and have an EHC plan the situation is different: consent from the Local Authority must be sought before removing your child from school to home educate. http://www.legislation.gov.uk/uksi/2016/792/pdfs/uksi_20160792_en.pdf

 What happens next?

-Once informed of your decision to home educate, the lead EHE Officer will forward a copy of the booklet ‘Information for Elective Home Educators’.
-You will be asked to provide some basic information regarding the education of your child and offered an appointment with an EHE link worker to talk about your proposed arrangements for your child’s education and address any initial queries you may have about home education.
+Once informed of your decision to home educate, the Elective Home Education team will forward a copy of the booklet ‘Information for Elective Home Educators’.
+You will be asked to provide some basic information regarding the education of your child and offered an appointment with an EHE Link Worker to talk about your proposed arrangements for your child’s education and address any initial queries you may have about home education.

-The local authority is able to offer parents advice and support through home visits conducted by a team of specialist EHE link workers as well as on going telephone and email correspondence.
-The team will refer to other agencies/colleagues where support for children/parents is required.
-The team liaises with colleges to facilitate the running of courses for 14-16 year old home educated young people and the health service to arrange drop in immunization sessions for home educators and ensure up-to-date health information is passed on to EHE families.
+The Local Authority can offer parents advice and support through a home visit conducted by a team of specialist EHE Link Workers as well as on going telephone and email correspondence.
+The team will refer to other agencies/colleagues where other identified needs have been identified or if requested by the parent.
+The team liaises with the health services to support EHE families with routine immunizations and health information.
+Up to date information can be accessed via the link below.

-Local authority is unable to offer direct teaching or provide materials for children being educated at home.
-You will also be responsible for organising, and insuring for, any work experience placements, should you wish this.
-Similarly, should you wish your child to take formal qualifications, you would have to find an exam centre willing to take a private candidate and pay for any associated costs.
+The Local Authority is unable to offer direct teaching or provide materials/resources for children being educated at home.
+You will also be responsible for organising and arranging any work experience placements.
+Should you wish to do this you will need to ensure that the employer has the appropriate insurance in place.
+Similarly, should you wish your child to take formal qualifications, you must find an exam centre willing to take a private candidate and pay for any associated costs.

 How is the EHE Team involved in education at home?